Tyson Fury: Fury vs. Wilder II

 Fury weighed in at 273 lb, the third heaviest weight of his professional career and 17 lb heavier than his weight for the first Wilder bout.
 He stated in the lead-up to the fight that he wanted extra size and power to look for a knockout.
 Wilder weighed in at 231 lb, the heaviest of his career.
 Fury started the fight by taking the centre of the ring and establishing his jab.
 He looked for some big shots, while evading Wilder's swings.
 In the third round, Fury floored Wilder with a strong right hand to the temple.
 Wilder beat the count and survived the round but was visibly disoriented, as blood began to stream from his left ear.
 Wilder fell to the canvas twice more, but they were ruled as slips by the referee Kenny Bayless, before Fury knocked Wilder down again in the fifth round with a quick combination punctuated by a left hook to the body.
 Wilder made it to his feet again, but was unable to muster much in the way of a counterattack and he was now bleeding from the mouth as well as the ear.
 The fight was stopped midway through the seventh round after a flurry of hard-hitting shots from Fury caused Wilder's corner to throw in the towel to save him from further punishment.
 At the time of stoppage, Fury was ahead on all three judges' scorecards 59–52, 58–53, and 59–52, with the irregular scores due to Bayless deducting a point from Fury in the fifth for holding.
-According to CompuBox, Fury landed 82 of his 267 total punches (31%), including 58 out of 160 power punches (36%).
-Wilder landed 34 of his 141 total punches (24%), including 18 out of 55 power punches (33%).